talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

 ## returnCartItems

-> \TalonOne\Client\Model\IntegrationStateV2 returnCartItems($customerSessionId, $body, $dry)
+> \TalonOne\Client\Model\IntegrationStateV2 returnCartItems($customerSessionId, $body, $dry, $runRuleEngine)

 Return cart items

 Create a new return request for the specified cart items.
-This endpoint automatically changes the session state from `closed` to `partially_returned`.  **Note:** This will roll back any effects associated with these cart items.
-For more information, see [our documentation on session states](https://docs.talon.one/docs/dev/concepts/entities/customer-sessions#customer-session-states) and [this tutorial](https://docs.talon.one/docs/dev/tutorials/partially-returning-a-session).
+This endpoint automatically changes the session state from `closed` to `partially_returned`.  > [!note] This will roll back any effects associated with these cart items. > For more information, see [our documentation on session > states](https://docs.talon.one/docs/dev/concepts/entities/customer-sessions#customer-session-states) > and [this tutorial](https://docs.talon.one/docs/dev/tutorials/partially-returning-a-session).  > [!note] To make request processing idempotent for this endpoint, include the `Idempotency-Key` header with an idempotency key in requests.
+Also: > - Requests with the `Idempotency-Key` header are logged in the Talon.One access logs. > - Responses for idempotent requests are stored in the database and expire 24 hours after the request is sent. > - Idempotency keys are typically UUID keys and should not exceed 255 characters in length.

 ### Example